Mohamed Benyahia

-Mohamed Benyahia (born 30 June 1992) is an Algerian professional footballer who plays as a defender for Saudi club Al-Suqoor.
+Mohamed Benyahia (born 30 June 1992) is a professional footballer who plays as a defender.
+Born in France, he has represented internationally at youth level.

 Club career

 In June 2015, Benyahia signed a two-year contract with USM Alger.

 On 21 August 2022, Benyahia joined Saudi Arabian club Al-Suqoor.

 International career

 In 2009, Benyahia was a member of the Algerian Under-17 National Team that finished second at the 2009 African U-17 Championship.